 In the next newsletter, we will continue talking about self-promotion: its benefits and how we can do it with authenticy and gravitas.

 A quick reminder: I’ll be soon doing a live webinar to talk about the 3 things you need to be clear on to self-promote with grace and authenticity.
-Join not to miss the announcement.
+Join our FB group not to miss the announcement.